-The NHS Choices website has lots of information about specific health conditions and services.
+The NHS website has lots of information about specific health conditions and services.
 You can also search for health services near you, such as GPs (family doctors), dentists, pharmacies and NHS walk-in centres.
-Visit NHS Choices.

 PALS in West Sussex

 The NHS Sussex Patient Advice and Liaison Service (PALS) can help with:

-The contact details for PALS in West Sussex can be found on the Western Sussex hospitals services page.
+The contact details for PALS in West Sussex can be found on the Western Sussex hospitals website.